Riley Greene Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Giants pitching staff ranks seventh in MLB.
+- The 9.8 strikeouts per nine innings compiled by the Giants pitching staff ranks fifth in MLB.

-- The Giants have the 19th-ranked team ERA across all MLB pitching staffs (4.71).
+- The Giants have the 19th-ranked team ERA across all league pitching staffs (4.77).

-- The Giants rank 22nd in baseball in home runs given up (19 total, 1.6 per game).
+- The Giants rank 22nd in baseball in home runs allowed (20 total, 1.5 per game).

-- Manaea (0-0) pitches for the Giants to make his second start of the season.
+- The Giants will look to DeSclafani (1-0) in his third start of the season.

-- The lefty last appeared on Saturday against the Kansas City Royals, when he went six innings, allowing one earned run while giving up three hits.
+- In his most recent time out on Sunday, the righty tossed 6 1/3 innings against the Kansas City Royals, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.